aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ### Cluster Setup

-To set up and tear down the cluster, we have provided a script called `update_instances`.
+To set up and tear down the ECS cluster, we have provided a script called `ecs-config`.
 You provide the number of desired worker nodes as an argument.
 The script:

 1. Creates an EC2 fleet large enough to run the experiment (number of workers + a leader node)
 2. Creates the correct number of tasks in the ECS service for the leader and workers.